verbb/social-feed/docs/providers/youtube.md

     1. Under the **Authorized JavaScript origins**, click **Add URI** and enter your project's Site URL.
     1. Under the **Authorized redirect URIs**, click **Add URI** and enter the value from the **Redirect URI** field in Social Feeds.
     1. Then click the **Create** button.
 1. Once created, a popup will appear with your OAuth credentials.
-Copy the **Client ID** and **Client Secret** values and paste into the fields below.
+Copy the **Client ID** and **Client Secret** values and paste into the fields in Social Feeds.

 ## Local Testing Proxy
 Google requires your Craft install to be on a public domain with SSL enabled.
 However, you can test out functionality by using the **Proxy Redirect URI** setting.
 What this does is modify the URL for the redirect to Verbb servers, to redirect back to your install.